 “The camera follows the organizers through the tunnels and cellars of the city, giving a unique insight into life during a modern war, where civilians are the targets.
-The film captures the dark humor of the besieged Sarajevans, their stubborn refusal to be demoralized and suggests that surrealism and Dadaism are the appropriate responses to fanaticism.”
+The film captures the dark humor of the besieged Sarajevans, their stubborn refusal to be demoralized, and suggests that surrealism and Dadaism are the appropriate responses to fanaticism.”

 We need to use farce, surrealism, Dadaism, and comedy more than ever to overcome the banality of Trumpism.
 Being outraged or angry isn’t going to do it.
 Oh yeah, and to the millions of people who don’t vote: f*cking vote, man!

-As Trump’s authoritarianism relentlessly seeks to undermine the rule of law, the free press, and nearly every other constitutional norm we abide, treating him seriously only lends legitimacy to the clown show he commands.
+As Trump’s authoritarianism relentlessly seeks to undermine the rule of law, the free press, and nearly every other constitutional norm we abide by, treating him seriously only lends legitimacy to the clown show he commands.
 So, treat the clown, his show, and the politicians in Washington, D.C. who enable this charade like the clowns they are.

 In our rapid, tech-driven lives, it’s easy to forget that the struggle for freedom and human rights continues daily for most people around the world—yet, in America, we are glued to screens and hyper-focused on nothingness.
-We’re listening to the mindless drivel of an authoritarian populist each and every day.
+We’re listening to the mindless drivel of an authoritarian populist every day.
 Turn off the TV, turn off the radio, and figure out a way to make fun of the clown, and then do it on a grand scale.
 Mock this charade, preferably in the form of a massive clown parade on Independence Day.

-As America’s president ignores human rights and lends credibility to autocratic and authoritarian regimes around the world—placing himself alongside historical figures such as Stalin, Hitler, Mao, Franco, Mussolini, Pol Pot, and Milosevic—while attempting to equate patriotism with loyalty to Trumpism, totalitarianism gains a stronger foothold in America each day.
+As America’s president ignores human rights and lends credibility to authoritarian regimes around the world—placing himself alongside historical figures such as Stalin, Hitler, Mao, Franco, Mussolini, Pol Pot, and Milosevic—while attempting to equate patriotism with loyalty to Trumpism, totalitarianism gains a stronger foothold in America each day.
 Vladimir Putin loves it; he’s succeeding.
 Unfortunately, Putin’s success, alongside Trump’s sycophantic love for him, is undermining the oldest constitutional democracy on the planet—America.